jerryarciaga/Dotfiles-and-Scripts/README.md

 $ ln -sf $HOME/.dotfiles/Configs/polybar $HOME/.config
 ```

-Don't forget to add these lines to your .profile (or your preferred startup file)
+Don't forget to add these lines to your .profile or your preferred startup file.
 ```
 feh --bg-fill ~/.wallpaper/(Your wallpaper) picom -b